Resources

 It is a wonderful thing when municipalities invest in infrastructure that supports active travel modes and the City of Edmonton’s Bike Plan is a good illustration of that.
 However, as the Bike Plan comes to life, young cyclists need to grow with it.
 The Bringing City Cycling Strategies to Life for Edmonton Students project was designed with these cyclists in mind.
 City Cycling Clinics invite participants to improve skills, increase safety awareness, learn basic bicycle maintenance, expand their knowledge of emerging cycling infrastructure, connect with YEG’s cycling community, and have fun.
 In addition to that, all bicycles are inspected by certified bike mechanics and participants are treated to a 10km guided ride through Edmonton’s downtown core.

-This project has successfully completed its pilot stage.
-Through new funding from the Edmonton Community Foundation, this project is being scaled to an additional ten Edmonton communities.
+Thanks to funding provided by the Alberta Traffic Safety Fund, Edmonton Community Foundation, and Jumpstart Charities, 14 cycle clinics have been delivered to 200+ Edmonton youth participants.
 In collaboration with Karly Coleman and Bike Edmonton, we have produced a comprehensive City Cycling Clinic Guide, available as a free download.

 Our hope is to see more confident, informed Edmonton youth using the city's expanding bike network to travel actively — not just on their daily commutes to school, but whenever they can!